ivandezra/ivandezra/README.md

 💻 My main programming language is Python.
 I also code in R.

 🧠 I'm interested in general AI and backend developing.

+📈 My goal is to improve my coding and critical thinking skills.